digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/4_Transformations.rst

 In the example in :ref:`contract_keys` the accountant party wanted to change some data on a contract.
 They did so by archiving the contract and re-creating it with the updated data.
 That works because the accountant is the sole signatory on the ``Account`` contract defined there.

 But what if the accountant wanted to allow the bank to change its own telephone number?
-Or what if the owner of a ``CashBalance`` should be able to reassign ownership to someone else?
+Or what if the owner of a ``CashBalance`` should be able to transfer ownership to someone else?

 In this section, you will learn about how to define simple data transformations using *choices* and how to delegate the right to *exercise* these choices to other parties.